 Tips for Colorado Landlords on the Right Practices for Security Deposits

-- Withhold security deposits for any financial loss, damage or other expenses that a tenant liability
+- Withhold security deposits for any financial loss, damage, or other expenses that are a tenant’s liability.

 - Seek damages in legal proceedings if the security damage where necessary